enochadane/Notice-Board/README.md

 # Notice-Board
-Notice board is a final web project using go as a server-side language, postgres db and bootstrap 4.
+This is a class project using go as a server-side language, postgres db and bootstrap 4.

 @AAiT